reecetech/django-workshop/src/06-forms.md

 The `fields` attribute determines which fields on our model can be set using this form.

-To render our form in the template we need to create a new instance in our view function and pass it into our template:
+To render our form in the template we need to create a new instance in our `new_post` view function and pass it into our template:

 ```python
 def new_post(request):